 For problem (3): Reduce number of callers or use a more powerful computer.

-If you cannot see the video image from another user, while they can see themselves on their end, it generally means that there has been some kind of network issue that has disrupted the video stream.
-Both parties should try restarting VSee and resuming the call.
+- If you cannot see the video image from another user, while they can see themselves on their end, it generally means that there has been some kind of network issue that has disrupted the video stream.
+Both parties should try restarting Zoom and resuming the meeting.
 Often this resolves the issue.

 On iPad & can’t connect:

-- Make sure you’ve installed the free Vsee software through the iTunes app store.
+- Make sure you’ve installed the free Zoom App.

-- Try completely closing the app (e.g., double click iPad home button and hold the G2M icon to close it), then start again.
+- Try completely closing the app then start again.

-When all else fails: When all else fails, try completely closing your browser (e.g., Explorer, Chrome, Safari, or Firefox), then reopening and starting again.
+When all else fails: Try completely closing your browser (e.g., Explorer, Chrome, Safari, or Firefox) or App and then reopening and starting again.

 Telehealth Tips—Tips for Optimizing Your Online Video Experience

 Please be contactable by phone.
-Make sure you exchange DIRECT phone numbers with your counselor in case there are any problems on the day of your session.
+Make sure you exchange DIRECT phone numbers with your counselor in case there are any technical problems during your meeting.

 - No concurrent Internet use: no online games, downloading movies, etc. (check on Internet use of others if at home).

-- If the picture isn’t good enough (e.g., pixelated or the call keeps cutting out), use the 800 telephone number for the audio.
+- If the picture isn’t good enough (e.g., pixelated or the call keeps cutting out), switch to phone audio through Zoom.

-- Avoid writing too many notes (the other party will just see the top of your head).
+- Avoid writing too many notes during the meeting (the other party will just see the top of your head).

 - Make sure everyone in the room is in view (at both ends).